joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

    else with the developers being none the wiser.

-3. You're starting to use more native K8s tooling to configure your gateways and make it all management.
+3. You're starting to use more native K8s tooling to configure your gateways and make it all manageable.
 Does the word 'operator' ring a bell for anyone?

 -->